StatCan/aaw-kubeflow-containers/README.md

 ```
 Now open in http://localhost:8888/.

-**Note**: If your RStudio image was build successfully but is not opening coorectly on localhost (error 5000 page), change your CPU allocation in your VM settings to >= 3.
+**Note**: If your RStudio image was build successfully but is not opening correctly on localhost (error 5000 page), change your CPU allocation in your Linux VM settings to >= 3.
+You can also use your VM's system monitor to examine usage and see if this adjustment is needed.
+Tested on Linux Ubuntu 20.04 running in a virtualbox VM.